opendatacube/datacube-ows/docs/configuration.rst

    Subsequently, text in messages.po will over-ride text in the config file.
 Update as needed, restart wsgi process to take effect.
    Any field not included in the message file will be loaded directly from the config, as previously.

-The msgid's in the messages file are symbolic.
+The msgid's in the message file are symbolic.
 E.g.

 * ``global.title``: The title for the whole service.
 * ``folder.<label>.title``: The title for a folder, identified by label.
 * ``layer.<name>.title``: The title for a named layer, identified by name.
 * ``style.<layer_name>.<style_name>.title``: The title for a style, identified by layer name and style name.

+The msgstr's in the message file are the text used by OWS for global/layer/style metadata, in preference to the values in the config file.

 Fields that can be included in the message file are: